パワーエレクトロニックシステム研究室 Power Electronic System Laboratory

 Yuko Hirase, Ph.
 D.

-Department of Electrical Electronic and Communications Engineering, Faculty of Science and Engineering
+Program of Electrical and Electronic Engineering, School of Engineering

-Technical Committee Member of Electricity and Gas Market Surveillance, Ministry of Economy, Trade and Industry
+Technical Committee Member of Electricity and Gas Market Surveillance Commission, Ministry of Economy, Trade and Industry

 【Career Summary】